Dhghomon/easy_rust/README.md

 The important part is the `<T>` after the function name.
 Without this, Rust will think that T is a concrete (concrete = not generic) type, like `String` or `i8`.

-This is easier to understand if we write out a type name:
+This is easier to understand if we write out a type name.
+See what happens when we change `T` to `MyType`:

 ```rust
 fn return_number(number: MyType) -> MyType { // ⚠️